Feeling of dread meaning in simple words

 A feeling of dread may not always point to danger.
 Sometimes it points toward uncertainty.
 Sometimes it points toward anticipation.
 Sometimes it points toward unresolved emotional significance.
 The body may be responding to what is expected, imagined, carried, or anticipated before the mind fully understands why.

 If the feeling keeps returning in the background, the more focused guide on a constant sense of dread for no clear reason may be useful.
-If your body reacts before you know why, the guide on body reactions before you know why sits nearby.
+If dread appears or worsens at night, read Dread at Night.
+If your body reacts before you know why, the guide on feeling off before you can explain why sits nearby.

 The Preveal Framework